 Chrysler has recalled certain 2017-2018 Pacifica Plug-In Hybrid Electric vehicles (PHEV) built from August 2016 to August 2018.

-This bulletin applies to 2017-2019 GMC Canyon trucks equipped with a 3.6L engine.
-Some customers may comment that the SES lamp is on or the engine may have a slight noise coming from the front of the engine belt area.
+Some owners of 2017-2019 GMC Canyon vehicles equipped with a 3.6L engine may comment that the SES lamp is on or that the engine may have a slight squeak noise coming from the front of the engine belt area.